 Disclaimer: The inclusion of a person or entity in the OpenScreening database is not intended to suggest or imply that they have engaged in illegal or improper conduct.
 Many people and entities have the same or similar names.
 We suggest you confirm the identities of any individuals or entities included in the database based on addresses or other identifiable information.
 Some information may have changed over time.
 Please contact us if you find an error in the database.

 What is OpenScreening?

 OpenScreening brings together data about sanctions lists, politically exposed persons (PEPs), company ownership and offshore entities.
 This data is made available via Linkurious Enterprise so that compliance professionals, journalists and citizens can conduct more effective investigations into their clients, business partners or elected officials.

 Where is the data from OpenScreening coming from?

-The data in OpenScreening is coming from the ICIJ Offshore Leaks database and OpenSanctions.
+The data in OpenScreening is coming from the ICIJ Offshore Leaks database, OpenSanctions, and OpenOwnership.

 Will you delete data about me?

 OpenScreening, by its nature, includes data about many individuals - particularly those mentioned on international sanctions lists, those holding a public office, and those included in published criminal databases.
 We believe that processing and publishing this data is in the public interest.

 If information about you is included in this site and you would like to see it removed, please contact the initial publisher of the information, e.g. the authority publishing the sanctions list, the law enforcement body etc. to discuss the removal of your information.

 Once that removal has been processed, please allow for up to one month for the information to disappear from OpenScreening.